Time-Efficient Quantum Many-Body State Synthesis and its Optimization via Warm Start Strategies: Models Ansatz

 The above is the general equation for the XYZ model, $J^x_{ij}$, $J^y_{ij}$, $J^z_{ij}$ represent the couplings between qubits $i$ and $j$ along each of the spin directions, $E(G)$ is the set of edges for the interaction graph $G$.
 The aim is to consider a very general model (arbitrary graphs) so that solutions can then be then be used for a broader range of problem sets.

 The problem Hamiltonian $H_p$, given by Eq.(\ref{HXYZ}), is used to define the system of interest, whose ground state is to be prepared.
 This is the very reason that we have decided to call it the problem Hamiltonian.
 For analogy, note that several classical combinatorial optimization problems can be mapped on to classical Ising Hamiltonians -- the ground state is the solution to the problem.
 Analogously, $H_p$ presents a {\em quantum problem} (as it has noncommuting terms) to be solved.
 The quantum (entangled) ground state can be regarded as the solution to the problem.
-In this paper, as problems, two graph topologies are considered i) the chain graph for upto 10 qubits corresponding to a nearest neighbour couplings on a 1D lattice ii) the complex graph for upto 6 qubits to represent all-to-all connectivity.
+While in general a local Hamiltonian problem is one of the hardest quantum problems -- QMA-complete \cite{kempe2006complexity}, the above $H_p$ may not necessarily be so.
+In this paper, as problems, two graph topologies are considered i) the chain graph for upto 14 qubits corresponding to a nearest neighbour couplings on a 1D lattice ii) the complex graph for upto 6 qubits to represent all-to-all connectivity.

 In order to solve the quantum problem (prepare the ground state), we use time evolution by a constant Hamiltonian as discussed above.
 We call this the {\em solver} Hamiltonian $H_s$.
 In order to make it slightly more versatile -- as it has to be optimised to solve the problem by time evolution starting from simple fiducial states, $H_s$ is chosen to be the same type of Hamiltonian, but with additional external fields, as given below